Can we be in two places at once. Yes! How? I’ll tell you later on in this issue or in next month’s.

 Here’s something God says about your life and future:

-For the next few months, I’ll be sharing with you some of God’s overall plans and purposes for your life; He really does have plans for your life—to give your life meaning, purpose, and hope.
+For the next few months, I’ll be sharing with you some of God’s overall purposes for your life; He really does have a purpose for your life—to give your life meaning, purpose, and hope.
 Those plans are clearly revealed in the Bible . . . if you’re interested in learning about them.
 Contrary to the opinions of many, the Bible is not an old outmoded, antiquated book that has no relevance to our lives in the 21st century.
 Yes, it’s an old book, but God has been using it to change and transform lives for thousands of years . . . if people will accept it at face value, read it, and ask God to transform them.

 What on Earth is God Doing?